vivaria/edisonrul.ing/docs/source/cards/g/goblin-thief.md

 ### Card Rulings

-●You can chain Barrel Behind the Door to Goblin Thief.
+*   You can chain Barrel Behind the Door to Goblin Thief.